alx9r/StructuredResource/README.md

 **Reason**

-If a property cannot be set after construction the DSC algorithm will never converge.
+If a property cannot be set after construction and a resource instance exists with a different property value, the DSC algorithm will never converge.

 ### [x] C.7: A property can be set on construction.